NeCTAR-RC/nectar-training/package08/sections/fileEncryption.markdown

     * You will be asked for the passphrase.
     * You can find the decrypted file in the same folder; the name may have been extended with a number in order to prevent overwriting the original file.
 * Windows:
-    * You may decrypt by right clicking on the file and selecting *Services > Decrypt and verify*.
+    * You may decrypt by right clicking on the file and selecting *Decrypt and verify*.
     * You will be asked for the passphrase.
     * *Note:* it is best if you change the *output folder* in order to prevent the original file to be overwritten.
     * You can find the decrypted file in the same folder (or specified output folder).